 - The names and contact numbers of First Aiders are posted on/near First Aid Boxes and the School Notice Boards within the laboratory or workshop in all schools and departmental office.

-- For use of AEDs, please see locations of nearest unit which are posted on all lifts’ lobbies and other strategic location within the campus.
+- For use of AEDs, please see your SP mobile App under the Emergency app or AED location map on lift lobbies and other strategic location within the campus.

 Emergency Maintenance Service